 The city has a network of just over 150 open spaces covering more than 307 hectares of land.
 A notable feature of the open space network is its diversity.
-This includes large historical gardens and a range of recreational facilities providing different settings ranging from local 'pocket' parks to historic gardens and, major sporting reserves, open space corridors along the Maribyrnong River and Stony Creek, and the highly valued smaller neighbourhood and local parks and spacesgrounds.
-However, large parts of the city are without quality open space, including areas where existing parks need improvement and additional sporting grounds and facilities, while in other parts of the city there is no open space within safe and easy walking access of the community. family recreational spaces are required.
-Residents' a Access to open space can be limited due to barriers, such as main road and rail lines, distance and the occupation of reserves by sporting clubs lack of appropriate facilities.
-While much of the open space is located along the Maribyrnong River with regional open space and biodiversity values, it tends to have a regional function, it is distant from somethe residential populated areas and is subject to flooding, which limits the extent of possible development improvement and use.
+This includes large historical gardens, major sporting reserves, open space corridors along the Maribyrnong River and Stony Creek, and the highly valued smaller neighbourhood and local parks and spaces.
+However, large parts of the city are without quality open space including areas where existing parks need improvement and additional facilities, while in other parts of the city there is no open space within safe and easy walking access of the community.
+Access to open space can be limited due to barriers, such as main road and rail lines, distance and the lack of appropriate facilities.
+While much of the open space is located along the Maribyrnong River with regional open space and biodiversity values, it is distant from the populated areas and is subject to flooding, which limits the extent of possible improvement and use.